Cape Cod in a Nutshell:

 There are a few towns on the Cape, beyond just Provincetown, that have quietly developed increased cachet in recent years.
 On the Upper Cape, both Sandwich and Falmouth have inviting commercial districts and great restaurants.
 Falmouth, in particular, makes for a terrific weekend getaway and is also a wonderful base for making day-trips to Martha's Vineyard.
 Excellent gay-friendly lodging choice in the area include Falmouth's stately Palmer House Inn and Captain Tom Lawrence House, and Sandwich's historic Inn at Sandwich Center

-In the Mid Cape, the bustling town of Hyannis, with its extensive ties to the Kennedy family, has a vibrant downtown with great dining as well as the only gay bar on the Cape outside of Provincetown, Mallory Dock/Club 477.
+In the Mid Cape, the bustling town of Hyannis, with its extensive ties to the Kennedy family, has a vibrant downtown with great dining and gay-friendly pubs and bars.
 Just north in Barnstable, scenic and charming Rte.
 6A runs through Yarmouth, East Dennis, and Brewster, passing by dozens of antiques shops, cafes, and galleries.
 If you have the time, it's the most enjoyable route across the Cape.
-Highly recommended gay-friendly accommodations include the Lamb and Lion Inn, the Captain Freeman Inn, the Captain Farris House, and the recently refurbished Crow's Nest Resort & Cottages.
+Highly recommended gay-friendly accommodations include the gay-owned Captain David Kelley House in Centerville, Lamb and Lion Inn in Barnstable, Brewster's historic Captain Freeman Inn, the Captain Farris House in South Yarmouth, and the romantic Sea Meadow Inn in Brewster.

-The Lower and Outer Cape communities of Chatham and Wellfleet are particularly charming for shopping, dining, and exploring nature.
+The Lower and Outer Cape communities of Chatham and Wellfleet are particularly charming for shopping, dining, and exploring nature, and quiet and scenic Truro is a great spot that's super-close to Provincetown but completely peaceful.
 Chatham has something of a conservative reputation, at least as Cape Cod goes, somewhat akin to blue-blooded Nantucket, but accommodations here are still perfectly gay-friendly.
 Wellfleet is a bit more artsy and extremely secluded, it being the last community with bustling downtown center before you reach Provincetown - you'll find a slew of excellent art galleries here.
-Gay-friendly accommodations in these parts include Wellfleet's handsome Stone Lion Inn, Eastham's luxurious Penny House Inn, Orleans's sunny and bright Little Inn on Pleasant Bayand Chatham's dignified Queen Anne Inn.
+Gay-friendly accommodations in these parts include Eastham's luxurious Penny House Inn, Orleans's sunny and bright Little Inn on Pleasant Bay, Chatham's lovely and gay-owned Chatham Gables Inn, Wellfleet's rambling and historic Holden Inn, and the Crow's Nest Resort & Cottages and economical Cape View Motel, up in North Truro, quite close to Provincetown..

 Provincetown, of course, is still a winner when it comes to its dynamic, exciting gay scene, but don't overlook the rest of Cape Cod.